Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements4F_new.md

 ## The map

 This is the map of the starting points for the different scenarios.
-This map currently only exist for developement purposes.
+This map currently only exist for development purposes.
-A simplified version of this map must be added to the schoolbuilding somewhere easy to spot.
+A simplified version of this map must be added to the school building somewhere easy to spot.

 <img src="img/PNGS FUNCTIONAL/map_with.pins.png">